Blogging through the Years Aug. 8, 2020 in History, Photos, Text

 I’m looking forward to it!

 Four years later, and my time at university has come to a close.
 I have earned my Masters.
 My time here is at a close.
 It is a bitter-sweet day.
+After The Ceremony everyone went outside for a year photo.

 The last day of our trip.
 In the evening we fly back.
 Our flight is delayed so I spend the night with a friend.
 Tomorrow I will take the trains back home and prepare for Graduation.